sacert/SoundSea/README.md

    - Shows a list of songs from the search made
    - Filters through high, low, or VBR bitrates
    - Ability to play songs within the browser
+   - Quick download to quickly download to instantly download the first search result

 #####Song List:
 Filter through the songs using the `<` and `>` keys once shown.